jxskiss/gopkg/README.md

 1. `gemap` contains some utilities to manipulate map data structure.

 1. `json` provides a drop-in replacement of `encoding/json` and extended features.
-   When compiled with tag `gojson`, it uses the `goccy/go-json` in underlying, which has much better performance then `encoding/json` and many other third-party libraries.
+   When compiled with tag `unsafejson`, it uses the `goccy/go-json` in underlying, which has much better performance then `encoding/json` and many other third-party libraries.
    Check json/README.md for detailed introduction.